nickge1/ISDM-Project/Report.md

 User Case Name | Outbound Call
 -- | --
 Use Case ID | UC002
-User Stories | UD06, UD07, UD08
+User Stories |
 Goal | Connect Relationship Manager to customer Priority |
-Actors | Relationship Managers, Customers Pre-conditions | There are available customers that match the Relationship Manager's profile Post-conditions | Relationship Manager is connected to customer Trigger |
-Main Flow |
+Actors | Relationship Managers, Potential Customers Pre-conditions | There are available customers that match the Relationship Manager's profile Post-conditions | Relationship Manager is connected to customer Trigger | Relationship Manager calls Potential Customer Main Flow | 1.
+The Relationship Manager calls the customer<br>2.The Relationship Manager uses the script and guidelines to talk to the customer
 Exceptions |
 Includes/Extends/Inherits |
 Supporting Information |